penguinite/onbox/docs/DESIGN.md

 6. `Boosts`, integer: Number of Boosts/Repeats/Renotes of the current post.

 7. `Content`, HTML: HTML of the post.
+This variable is sanitized.

 8. `WrittenIn`, A human-readable date of when the post was written.
 (Format: Month Day(st/nd/rd/th), Year.
 Hour:Minutes:Seconds) (Example: December 17th, 2022.
 19:04:37)